binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta is the coder and after this will be the proje
+Binay Bhusan Mohanta is the coder and after this will be the projec